Alternative view for "Projects" page

 Not sure it is really useful at the moment, but can be a good starting point.

-#17 Updated by Joshua DeClercq about 4 years ago
+#17 Updated by Joshua DeClercq over 4 years ago

 The simple table plugin does a nice job of compressing the list, which might be enough to 'solve' this page for a lot of people.